 Dora shows up later with another fox collar.

-Later on the street the girls are out sleuthing again in this set, with Melsa have added a short fox jacket to her wardrobe, and Pat’s silver fox stole more visible.
+Later on the street, the girls are out sleuthing again in this set, with Melsa having added a short fox jacket to her wardrobe, and Pat's silver fox stole more visible.

-Again a little later and we have… another set of furs.
-Here Kit lays atop a lynx jacket and Helen a large silver fox muff.
+Again a little later, we have another set of furs.
+Here Kit lays atop a lynx jacket and Helen on a large silver fox muff.
 Everybody keeping up?
-There will be a quiz later…
+There will be a quiz later.

-Eventually we arrive at the showcase sequence for Barbara Stanwyck and her large crystal fox fur coat, where Mr. Ames pretends to be not long for this world in an effort to get Melsa to confess an important piece of evidence.
+Eventually, we arrive at the showcase sequence for Barbara Stanwyck and her large crystal fox fur coat, where Mr. Ames pretends to be not long for this world to get Melsa to confess an important piece of evidence.

 Miss Stanwyck and the fox coat are showcased perfectly here.
-Melsa eventually becomes wise to ruse, eliciting an expression that does not bode well for Peter Ames…
+Melsa eventually becomes wise to the ruse, eliciting an expression that does not bode well for Peter Ames.

-…as she liberally applies a fork to Mr. Ames buttocks.
-Say what you will about the film’s place in cinema history, but it is likely the only time Henry Fonda is stabbed in the butt with a fork.
+She liberally applies a fork to Mr. Ames's buttocks.
+Say what you will about the film's place in cinema history, but it is likely the only time Henry Fonda is stabbed in the butt with a fork.

-After dinner with Ames, Melsa takes this silver fox wrap on the 30’s equivalent of a dungeon crawl, heading down into the subway as she puts some of the pieces together and looks for more evidence.
-This is a long sequence, and she wears the silver fox almost non-stop until the end of the film.
+After dinner with Ames, Melsa takes this silver fox wrap on the 30's equivalent of a dungeon crawl, heading down into the subway as she puts some of the pieces together and looks for more evidence.
+This is a long sequence, and she wears the silver fox almost non-stop until the film's end.

-The girls show up one last time, in yet another set of furs.
-Myra has a silver fox collar, Dora, an ermine muff, Helen an ermine jacket and yet more as well.
+The girls show up one last time in yet another set of furs.
+Myra has a silver fox collar, Dora, an ermine muff, Helen an ermine jacket, and yet more.

-The film ends with a bit of a deus ex machina, with the killer taken out in the lobby by a police sniper and no direct intervention from Melsa, Ames or any other major character.
+The film ends with a bit of a deus ex machina, with the killer taken out in the lobby by a police sniper and no direct intervention from Melsa, Ames, or any other major character.
 Seems someone wrote themselves into a corner.
-Yeah, like I care… No one is going to remember The Mad Miss Manton as a high point in filmmaking.
+Yeah, like I care.
+No one will remember The Mad Miss Manton as a high point in filmmaking.
 The film is a stunning collection of fur fashions played out en masse.
-Whereas most of the films from this period I profile have only one fur on screen at once, this one gives us for or five at once.
+Whereas most of the films from this period I profile have only one fur on screen at once, this one gives us four or five at once.